Information for undergraduate offer holders

 Is there any paperwork I need to complete?

 Before you arrive we will ask you to complete a Financial Declaration Form and to sign our Student Contract.
 This lets us know how you plan to pay your tuition fees (e.g. student finance) and that you agree to the terms of being a New College student.
 This information is normally sent out in the spring before you arrive.

 Since submitting my application, I’ve experienced extenuating circumstances which may affect my exam performance; how do I tell New College? *COVID-19 Update*

 We want to know if anything has happened that may affect your performance in your final school exams, so we can ensure we have all of the relevant information before making final decisions.
 Your school should let us know at the earliest convenience and no later than 1 August 2020.

 How do I apply for accommodation?

 You do not need to apply for accommodation at New College.
 All first year students are housed in College and rooms are allocated during the summer before you arrive.
 You will find out which room you have been allocated when you arrive in October.
-For more information about accommodation, please see our accommodation section here.
+For more information about accommodation, please see our accommodation page.

 I’m worried about the cost of studying at Oxford, where can I find out more about funding opportunities?

 We will also contact you soon after you’ve received your offer to tell you more about fees and funding opportunities.
 It’s important to read this information carefully so you don’t miss out on any of the scholarships offered by the University.
-Find out more here.
+Find out more about Oxford's fees and funding.

 New College also has various funds available to support our students, including hardship funds, travel and study grants, and academic prizes.
 And for those who enjoy a good deal - we’ve put our top tips together on how to save money and access students discounts during your time at university.
-Find out more here.
+Find out more about student finance.

 When will I find out more about Freshers’ Week?